SUSE/scf/src/hcf-release/src/acceptance-tests-brain/test-resources/go-env/README.md

 # Display Cloud Foundry environment

-A simple Go application to display the Stackato environment of the instance the app is running on.
+A simple Go application to display the environment of the instance the app is running on.

 # Deploy to Cloud Foundry